REMA

 Use the links below to browse the directory for the entire REMA dataset.
 Refer to the User Documentation to see the directory structure, naming schemes, and download contents.

-Please note, the first two commands will download the entire archive, which is over 43 TB for geocells and 1 TB for mosaics.
+Please note, the first two commands will download the entire dataset, which is over 200 TB for strips and 20 TB for mosaics.
 Use the subdirectory examples to limit your download.

 2-meter strips (entire dataset!)